bionitio-team/bionitio/readme_template/TEMPLATE.md

 # Overview

-This is a LANGUAGE implementation of [bionitio](https://github.com/bionitio-team/bionitio).

-The program reads one or more input FASTA files.
+This program reads one or more input FASTA files.
 For each file it computes a variety of statistics, and then prints a summary of the statistics as output.

-The goal is to provide a solid foundation for new bioinformatics command line tools, and is an ideal starting place for new projects.

 # Licence

-This program is released as open source software under the terms of [MIT License](https://raw.githubusercontent.com/bionitio-team/bionitio/master/LICENSE)
+This program is released as open source software under the terms of [MIT License](https://raw.githubusercontent.com/bionitio-team/bionitio/master/LICENSE).

 # Installing